datadesk/print-map-maker/README.md

 ### How it's done

-Print map maker pulls in a global map generated from custom vector tiles created in [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) using [OpenStreetMap](http://www.openstreetmap.org/) data and displays them using Mapbox's version of [leaflet.js](http://leafletjs.com/).
+Print Map Maker pulls in a global map generated from custom vector tiles created in [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) using [OpenStreetMap](http://www.openstreetmap.org/) data and displays them using Mapbox's version of [leaflet.js](http://leafletjs.com/).

 [Geocodify](https://github.com/datadesk/jquery-geocodify) is used to autocomplete the address field and Mapbox's geocoder re-centers the map to the location.
 These can be adjusted or eliminated based on your needs.